Dustin4444/vscode-stripe/README.md

 ## Telemetry

 The Stripe VS Code Extension collects basic telemetry in order to improve this extension's experience.
 If you'd like to opt out we respect the [global telemetry setting in VS Code](https://code.visualstudio.com/docs/getstarted/telemetry), so we won't collect any data unless this setting is turned on.

+## Enhanced Documentation

+### Detailed Documentation and Examples

+To help you get started with the Stripe extension, we have provided detailed documentation and examples.
+These examples cover common use cases and workflows, making it easier for you to integrate Stripe into your projects.

+### Video Tutorials and GIFs

+We have created video tutorials and GIFs to demonstrate common workflows and features of the Stripe extension.
+These visual aids will help you understand how to use the extension effectively.

+### FAQ

+#### How do I install the Stripe extension for Visual Studio Code?

+You can install the Stripe extension from the Visual Studio Code Marketplace.
+Simply search for "Stripe" and click "Install".

+#### How do I generate sample code using the Stripe extension?

+To generate sample code, open the Stripe panel in the activity bar, select your preferred language, and choose the desired code snippet.
+The sample code will be inserted into your active editor window.

+#### How do I view API request logs?

+You can view API request logs by opening the Stripe panel in the activity bar and selecting the "API Logs" tab.
+This will display a list of recent API requests and their details.

+#### How do I forward events to my application?

+To forward events to your application, open the Stripe panel in the activity bar, select the "Events" tab, and click "Forward Events".
+Enter your application's endpoint URL and click "Save".

+#### How do I provide feedback on the Stripe extension?

+You can provide feedback by opening an issue in this repository or by using the "Provide Feedback" button in the Stripe panel in the activity bar.

+If you have any other questions or need further assistance, please refer to the official Stripe documentation or open an issue in this repository.